nushell/nushell.github.io/commands/docs/split_column.md

 title: split column
 categories: |
   strings
-version: 0.76.0
+version: 0.77.0
 strings: |
-  Split a string into multiple columns using a separator
+  Split a string into multiple columns using a separator.
 usage: |
-  Split a string into multiple columns using a separator
+  Split a string into multiple columns using a separator.
 ---

 # <code>{{ $frontmatter.title }}</code> for strings